 Natural Dying Affidavit

-The Natural Dying Affidavit is a five page form that has enhanced legal force based on your swearing an oath before a notary that its contents are true and correct.
+The Natural Dying Affidavit is a four page form that has enhanced legal force based on your swearing an oath before a notary that its contents are true and correct.

 The form's content